fredytarigan/devops-tools/README.md

 # devops-tools

-Docker images with collection of devops tools
+Docker image with collection of devops tools.

+Docker registry :